microsoft/code-with-engineering-playbook/code-reviews/recipes/CSharp.md

 Microsoft's FxCop analyzers check your code for security, performance, and design issues, among others.
 [Install FxCop analyzers in Visual Studio](https://docs.microsoft.com/en-us/visualstudio/code-quality/install-fxcop-analyzers?view=vs-2019).

 You can install the FxCop analyzers using nuget or a VSIX extension.
 We recommend using the nuget package ([see Project setup](#project-setup)).
-Which allows for consistent use accross all developers on a project as well as CI validation.
+Which allows for consistent use across all developers on a project as well as CI validation.

 ### StyleCop analyzer